8balloon/better-mobx/README.md

 #### Methods

-Methods can set values or return values.
+Methods can set values in the store or return values.
 You can define whatever methods you want, and they should work as you expect.

 Setter methods are automatically generated for all non-function fields.